 When meeting someone new, the first thing they’ll notice is how you’re dressed.
 This can have a big impact on how people first perceive you.
 So having a good outfit that compliments you and your vibe is crucial.

-Make sure to avoid glossy or reflective fabrics, complex designs, thin stripes, white, orange and big prints.
+Also make sure to avoid glossy or reflective fabrics, complex designs, or big prints.
 These can be distorted or distracting in the video.
+Branding is also something we like to avoid so solid colour options are the way to go.

-Camera lights can get hot!
-Layers look awesome, but when you’re planning your outfit, remember that the temperature in the room might go up a couple of degrees.
+LED is the new standard for lighting, so the studio lights don't get as hot as they used to.
+But being on camera for a period of time can still cause you to get warm.
+Layers look awesome, but when you're planning your outfit, remember that the temperature in the room might go up a couple of degrees.
+We want you to feel comfortable!

-That lighting can also reflect off big pieces of jewellery.
+Lighting can also reflect off big pieces of jewelry.
 Both men and women should keep this in mind, and be smart about their choice of watches, pins, and necklaces.

 But the most important thing is that you’re comfortable!